 \subsubsection{Discussion}

-Let us summarize \Cref{sec:experimental-result-synth,sec:experimental-result-real} and point out implications for practical application.
-The \gls{ml}-based approaches, especially \methodMLJoint, provide very good utility estimates but require recorded acoustic data for training.
-For \glspl{asn} in realistic conditions, obtaining a sufficient amount of \myvI{labeled} training data is non-trivial since the estimation of the \gls{msc} values necessary for training require prior transmission and potentially synchronization of the observed signals.
+Let us summarize the previous \cref{sec:experimental-result-synth,sec:experimental-result-real,sec:experimental-result-selection} and point out implications for practical application.
+Out of the \gls{ml}-based approaches, \methodMLJoint provides very good utility estimates but require recorded acoustic data for training.
+Comparing the results of \methodMLTuned and \methodMLJoint, adaptation of a pre-trained network to new scenarios is not straightforward, likely requiring more sophisticated transfer learning techniques.
+As major drawback for \glspl{asn} in realistic conditions, obtaining a sufficient amount of labeled training data for a variety of acoustic scenarios is difficult since the estimation of the \gls{msc} values necessary for training require prior transmission and potentially synchronization of all observed signals.
+While this could be remedied, \eg, by network nodes with enough memory to buffer the signals before transmission, this problem is beyond the scope of this contribution.
 Furthermore, the architecture of the utility estimator module explicitly depends on the number of microphones $\numCh$ and thus requires retraining whenever $\numCh$ changes, \eg, new \gls{asn} nodes are added.

-In contrast, the model-based approach \methodModel has shown a more modest, yet robust, performance for both simulated and recorded data.
+In contrast, the model-based approach \methodModelProp has shown a more modest, yet robust, performance for both simulated and recorded data.
 It is also blind, \ie, does not require knowledge of array geometries, acoustic meta parameters like reverberation time, and especially the number of microphones $\numCh$.
-Thus, it can be straightforwardly deployed in different acoustic environments with the need to collect acoustic data to train or fine-tune the model. \myvI{For a real system, a model-based scheme can be used as initial solution to collect labeled training data, which can then be used to tailor an \gls{ml}-based model to the specific acoustic scenario of the training data.}
+Thus, it can be straightforwardly deployed in different acoustic environments with the need to collect acoustic data to train or fine-tune the model.
+For a real system, a model-based scheme can be used as initial solution to collect labeled training data, which can then be used to tailor an \gls{ml}-based model to the specific acoustic scenario of the training data.